Braces Care & Maintenance

 Rubber Band Wear

-To successfully complete orthodontic treatment, the patient must work together with the orthodontist in Vestal, NY.
-The teeth and jaws can only move toward their corrected positions if the patient consistently wears the rubber bands or other appliances as prescribed.
-Lack of cooperation following instructions and damaged appliances lengthen the treatment time so please follow instructions.
+To successfully complete orthodontic treatment, the patient must work together with their orthodontist in Vestal, NY.
+The teeth and jaws can only move toward their corrected positions if you consistently wear the rubber bands or other appliances as prescribed.
+Lack of cooperation following instructions and damaged appliances lengthen treatment time, so please follow instructions.